Web Scraping for Digital Shelf Analytics: What Brands Need in 2026

 How Platforms Like Import.io Support Web Scraping at Scale

-• Support for pricing intelligence software and AI-driven analysis
+• Support pricing intelligence and AI-driven analysis with clean datasets

 Import.io Aperture dashboard